 The nature of bone and soft tissue sarcomas makes them ideal candidates for treatment with proton therapy.
-Since sarcoma tumors are often located near sensitive tissues and require high doses for a cure, it's important to treat them with the most precise type of radiation possible.
+Since sarcoma tumors, including bone cancer, are often located near sensitive tissues and require high doses for a cure, it’s important to treat them with the most precise type of radiation possible.
 According to the 2009 sarcoma guidelines from the National Comprehensive Cancer Network (NCCN), proton therapy may offer a therapeutic advantage over traditional radiation techniques in the treatment of sarcoma.

 By eliminating the “exit dose” of radiation that passes into the body, most of the proton radiation used to treat sarcoma is released only at the site of the sarcoma.
 This means that higher doses of radiation can be used to treat bone and soft tissue sarcomas, and that these higher doses will cause minimal damage to other healthy tissues.

 Proton therapy can be used to treat many kinds of sarcoma, including sarcoma in children and sarcoma presenting in difficult sites such as the base of skull and spine:

 - Chondrosarcoma/Chondrogenic Sarcoma